EcologyCommon Misconceptions

 20 flashcards

-Reality: Both bacteria AND fungi are major decomposers.
-Fungi are particularly important decomposers of tough materials containing lignin (in wood) and cellulose (in plant cell walls), which most bacteria cannot break down efficiently.
-In forest soils, fungal networks (mycelia) are responsible for much of the decomposition of leaf litter and fallen wood.
+Both bacteria AND fungi are major decomposers.
+Fungi are particularly important for breaking down tough materials containing lignin (in wood) and cellulose (in plant cell walls), which most bacteria cannot degrade efficiently.
 Detritivores such as earthworms also assist by physically breaking material into smaller pieces, increasing surface area for microbial decomposers.

-Reality: Temperature increases decomposition rate only up to the optimum temperature for the decomposers' enzymes (approximately 37 degrees C for most mesophilic bacteria).
+Temperature increases decomposition rate only up to the enzyme optimum (approximately 37 °C for most mesophilic bacteria).
 Above this temperature, enzymes are denatured — the active site shape is permanently altered and they can no longer function.
-At very high temperatures (above 60-70 degrees C), decomposition slows dramatically as enzymes are destroyed.
-This is why sterilisation (high-temperature treatment) kills decomposer bacteria and prevents food from spoiling.
+At very high temperatures, decomposition slows dramatically.
+This is why sterilisation (high-temperature treatment) prevents food from spoiling.

-Reality: Biogas is a mixture of gases.
-The exact composition varies, but it typically contains approximately 60-70% methane (CH4) and 30-40% carbon dioxide (CO2), with traces of hydrogen sulphide and other gases.
-Biogas must be purified before use as vehicle fuel.
-Even without purification, biogas can be burned directly for heating or electricity generation.
+Biogas is a mixture of gases, typically containing approximately 60–70% methane (CH₄) and 30–40% carbon dioxide (CO₂), with traces of hydrogen sulphide and other gases.
+Biogas must be purified before use as vehicle fuel, though it can be burned directly for heating or electricity generation without full purification.

 Keep building this topic